gabrielStanovsky/supervised_oie_wrapper/README.md

     cd src
     python run_oie.py --in=path/to/input/file  --batch-size=<batch-size> --out=path/to/output/file [--cuda-device=<cude-device-identifier]

-If `--cuda-device` is not specified, the model will use the cpu.
+If `--cuda-device` is not specified, the model will run on the cpu.

 ## Input format